 Thomas Freeman

-Tom is a Business Law Professor at a local university, where he teaches courses on business law, negotiation, and litigation.
+Tom is a Business Law Professor at a national university, where he teaches courses on business law, negotiation, and litigation.
 His courses and academic research prepare students for the legal and ethical challenges created by Big Data, artificial intelligence, business analytics, fintech, algorithmic bias, and other emerging technologies.
+Here are a couple of reviews from his students:

 Tom is a native Nebraskan and is married with two children.
 He loves spending time with family and friends, reading, and traveling.
 He roots for Nebraska in football and Creighton in everything else.